-2.2 Configuring SYS/BIOS Applications
+2.3 Configuring SYS/BIOS Applications

 You configure SYS/BIOS applications by modifying the \.cfg configuration file in the project.
-These files are written in the XDCscript language, which is a superset of JavaScript.
+These files are written in a scripting language that is a superset of JavaScript.
 While you can edit this file with a text editor, CCS provides a graphical configuration editor called XGCONF.

 XGCONF is useful because it gives you an easy way to view the available options and your current configuration.
-Since modules and instances are activated behind-the-scenes when the configuration is processed, XGCONF is a useful tool for viewing the effects of these internal actions.
+Since modules and instances are activated behind-the-scenes when the configuration is processed, XGCONF is a useful tool for viewing the effects of these internal actions and for detecting conflicts.